-- This COVID-19 grant will be used before 31 March 2021 and any unspent/uncommitted monies will be returned to Devon County Council promptly; without proof of purchase or commitment.
+- This COVID-19 grant will be used or allocated before 31 March 2021 and any unspent/uncommitted monies will be returned to Devon County Council promptly; without proof of purchase or commitment.

 - That I/we will provide Devon County Council with a statement of how the funding has benefited the organisation/local community.